linode/docs/docs/applications/intro-to-vim-customization.md

  author:
  name: Linode Community
  email: docs@linode.com
 description: 'The Vim editor is one in a handful of text editors ubiquitous in nearly all Unix systems.
-It is designed based off of the earlier releaed Vi text editor, and is advertised as an improved version.
+It is designed based off of the earlier released Vi text editor, and is advertised as an improved version.
 While an initial learning curve is present, Vim aims to be a hyper efficient text editor and provides an extensive plugin system which can be configured to user preferences, as well as support for hundreds of programming languages and file extentions.
-The core distribution of Vim is preloaded with powerful text manipulation capabilities which provide users with tools to address a diverse range of situations without any pre-configuration required.
-Much more than a simple text editor, Vim transcends its deceptively straightforward user interface and offers unlimited customization opportunities, with the potential to be transformed into a full-featured programming I.D.E. with integrated Github support, and features rivaling the very best free and paid I.D.E.'s on the market today.
+The core distribution of Vim is pre-loaded with powerful text manipulation capabilities which provide users with tools to address a diverse range of situations without any pre-configuration required.
+Much more than a simple text editor, Vim transcends its deceptively straightforward user interface and offers unlimited customization opportunities, probing the apex of its potential when transformed into a full-featured programming I.D.E. with integrated Github support, and features rivaling the very best free and paid I.D.E.'s on the market today.
 keywords: 'vim, editor'
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'
 published: